Watson-Personal-Assistant/developer/_content/ifttt/ifttt_integ_tutorial.md

   - Redirect URL: URL that the user is redirected back to after the request is authorized.
 Enter: `https://ifttt.com/channels/{{service_id}}/authorize`
   <br/>where `{{service_id}}` is the service_id you set in the service configuration.

 #### Step 5: Create a new trigger
 Complete these steps:
 1. Click the **API** tab.
 2. Click **Triggers**.
 3. Enter descriptions for the following trigger parameters:
 - name: The name of the trigger.
 - Description: `This trigger fires whenever you say one of the utterances.`
 - Endpoint: Enter `wa_commands`.
 4. Add trigger fields.
 For utterance1, enter:
 - label1: Enter `Utterance1`
 - Optional helper text: Enter `An utterance that the trigger will fire on (otherwise known as a targer keyword)`.
 - Key name: Enter `utterance1`
 - Input type: Select `Text input`
 - Input validation: Select `Validation required`
-    - Validation rule: Select `Text must not be blank` For utterance2, enter:
+- Validation rule: Select `Text must not be blank`
+5. For utterance2, enter:
 - label1: Enter `Utterance2`
 - Optional helper text: Enter `A second utterance that the trigger will fire on`.
 - Key name: Enter `utterance2`
 - Input type: Select `Text input`
-    - Input validation: Select `No validation required` For the answer, enter:

-#### Step 4: Describe your Watson Assistant Solution triggers
-1. Click the **API** tab.
-2. Click **Triggers**.
-3. Enter the following parameters to configure trigger support:
-  - name: Enter `Voice Command`
-  - Description: Enter `This trigger fires whenever you say one of the utterances.`
-  - Endpoint: Enter `wa_commands`.
-4. Complete the trigger details for utterance 1 and click Save:
-  - label1: Enter `Utterance 1`
-  - Optional helper text: Enter `First possible utterance (what was named Target Keyword before)`
-  - Key name: Enter `utterance1`
-  - Input type: Select `Text input`
-  - Input validation: Select `Validation required`
-  - Validation rule: Select `Text must not be blank`
-5. Complete the trigger details for utterance 2 and click Save.
-  - label1: Enter `Utterance 2`
-  - Optional helper text: Enter `(optional)`
-  - Key name: Enter `utterance2`
-  - Input type: Select `Text input`
 - Input validation: Select `No validation required`
-6. Complete the trigger details for answer and click Save.
+6. For the answer, enter:
 - Label: Enter `answer`.
 - Optional helper text: Enter `The answer that Watson Assistant Solutions gives when a trigger is fired.`
 - Key name: Enter `answer`
 - Input type: Select `Text input`
 - Input validation: Select `No validation required`
 7. Specify the verbiage.
 Enter:
 `you say fields.utterance1 or fields.utterance2`
 8. Configure an ingredient for the trigger.
 Enter: